What’s the difference between indica, sativa, and hybrid cannabis?

 Sativa

-• Generally lower in THC, sativa strains are bred for industrial hemp products such as paper or textiles
+- Generally lower in THC, sativa plants are bred for industrial hemp products such as paper or textiles

 Hybrid

-Most strains available today are hybrids, a genetic cross between indica and sativa plants.
+Most cultivars available today are hybrids, a genetic cross between indica and sativa plants.
 They are purpose-bred to yield specific characteristics from their parents.

 Know the facts: